-|Day 1||Arrive in Antigua||Antigua|
+|Day 1||Arrive in Guatemala, Transfer to Antigua||Antigua|

-|Day 2||Transfer to Cobán - Explore Ram Tzul||Cobán|
+|Day 2||Transfer to Cobán, Explore Ram Tzul||Cobán|

-|Day 3||Day trip to Semuc Champey||Cobán|
+|Day 3||Day Trip to Semuc Champey||Cobán|

-|Day 4||Inner-tubing in Candelaria - Transfer to Tikal National Park||Tikal National Park|
+|Day 4||Candelaría Cave Tour, Transfer to Tikal National Park||Tikal National Park|

 |Day 5||Explore Tikal||Tikal National Park|

-|Day 6||Transfer to Río Dulce - Boat tour to Livingston||Livingston|
+|Day 6||Transfer to Río Dulce, Boat Tour to Livingston||Livingston|

-|Day 7-8||Boat transfer to Lime Caye, Belize||Cayo District|
+|Day 7-8||Boat Transfer to Belize & Lime Caye||Cayo District|

-|Day 9||Boat transfer to Puerto Barrios - Fly to Guatemala City||Guatemala city|
+|Day 9||Boat to Puerto Barrios & Flight to Guatemala City||Guatemala City|

-|Day 11||Boat tour of Lake Atitlán - Transfer to Antigua Guatemala||Antigua|
+|Day 11||Boat Tour of Lake Atitlán, Transfer to Antigua||Antigua|

-Day 1: Arrive in Antigua
+Day 1: Arrive in Guatemala, Transfer to Antigua

-Day 2: Transfer to Cobán - Explore Ram Tzul
+Day 2: Transfer to Cobán, Explore Ram Tzul

-Day 3: Day trip to Semuc Champey
+Day 3: Day Trip to Semuc Champey

 Day 5: Explore Tikal